-The Language and Thought Department is home to the following disciplines: Communication Studies, Foreign Languages including American Sign Language, Journalism, Humanities and Philosophy.
+The Language and Thought Department is home to the following disciplines: Communication Studies, Foreign Languages, American Sign Language, Journalism, Humanities and Philosophy.

 Our Department strives to enhance the quality of life and cultural awareness of our students and the community, building a greater sense of civility, social competency, the ability to think critically and to help students lead meaningful and productive lives.
 To this end we offer a wide variety of classes for both traditional and non-traditional students.
 Our classes provide both practical life experience as well as transfer credits to four-year institutions.
-We provide a flexible schedule for classes, offering weekday times as well as evening and weekend classes, both on the Main Campus as well as at our various satellite campuses.
-Additionally, short-term study abroad courses to countries such as Germany, France, Spain and Mexico are frequently offered during the summer.
+We provide a flexible schedule for classes, offering weekday times as well as evening and some weekend classes, both on the Main Campus as well as at our various satellite campuses.